Pick Up Your Own Brass: Leadership the FBI Way

 "Not merely ‘cops and robbers’ stories, but rather these are stories of leaders and followers in the toughest and most complex circumstances imaginable, coming through time and again ...
 Pick Up Your Own Brass was indeed, a ‘page turner.’" — From the foreword by Tom Peters, coauthor of In Search of Excellence: Lessons from America's Best-Run Companies

 Through a host of real-life FBI stories, from the streets to the corner offices, Pick Up Your Own Brass: Leadership the FBI Way reveals the leadership qualities that have enabled the bureau to successfully navigate through a century of war, espionage, organized crime, terrorism, fraud, and corruption.
+The book provides key insights into the FBI culture that is predicated on its independence and integrity-driven actions.

 Offering fifty essential leadership lessons based on challenges that FBI officials have faced over the course of their careers, this book can help anyone—established leaders, aspiring leaders, minority leaders, and even “accidental executives” who find themselves managing more than they imagined—build a culture of leadership.